lydialouise/reelnow-api/docs/getting-started.md

 ## Step 4: Make your first API call

-In a terminal, run the following command:
+In a new terminal, run the following command:

 ```shell
 curl -X GET http://localhost:3000/genres/1